ParseDateEx(Value: String; Format: String): DateTime;

 End Sub ParseDate;

-After executing the example the "d", "d1", "d2" variables will contain the date 21.01.1981 obtained by conversion according to various custom formats.
+After executing the example the "d", "d1", "d2" variables contain the date 21.01.1981 obtained by conversion according to various custom formats.

 See also: